ArveVM/Home-Assistant_config-packages-solutions-1/README.md

 # Home-Assistant_config

-This repo contains (part of) the working Home Assistant configuration for my home.
+This repo contains (part of) the working Home Assistant configuration for our home.
 Below you find an overview of the devices currently being used, blog/video posts, and other HA enthusists that provided inspiration and configs to help build this config.
 All of the code is free to use.

 ### Disclaimer: